Fruit tree species

 Growing fig trees is not hard in the UK, but getting them to fruit is an interesting challenge.
 The key is to pick the sunniest and most sheltered spot you can find,.

 Small fruitlets form in the autumn, and should go on to develop into full-sized fruits the following summer.
-Remove larger fruits, and leave the smallest ones at this stage.
+Remove larger fruits, and leave the smallest ones to grow on the following spring.

 Figs are usually untroubled by diseases.
 Their main requirements are sun, shelter, regular watering in the spring ... but avoid too much water in late summer as this may make the ripening fruits split.